VisualFP/docs/SA/design_concept/content/poc/options.typ

 - To be used as a compiler, the compiler must have a set of support tooling available, such as a build tool and a language server.

-The compiler used to build the PoC itself depends on the language and other frameworks chosen to implement the application, this section focuses on the use of a compiler platform as a library.
+The compiler used to build the #ac("PoC") itself depends on the language and other frameworks chosen to implement the application, this section focuses on the use of a compiler platform as a library.